sue0-si/2week_challenge_FE/README.md

 - improvement of day5 carousel
   - Images automatically slide every 2 seconds.
   - At the end of the slide, the images loop back to the first one

+### Difference between day5
+- used setInterval() to show the next image within 2 seconds.